Last updated December 20, 2019

 INFORMATION WE COLLECT

-- When you enter in your first and last name, email address, and password when you create an account to access the Services (“Account”) or otherwise enter similar information into forms or surveys on our Site or Applications.
+- If you decide to create a Mixpanel application account to use our Application Services, you must enter your first and last name, email address, and password or otherwise enter similar information into forms or surveys on our Site or Applications.

-- When you enter information using your Account, including postal address, phone number, fax number, company name and credit card payment information.
+- If you share information with us by entering it into your account–information like postal address, phone number, fax number, company name, and credit card payment information.

 - If you tell us where you are (e.g., by allowing your mobile device to send us your location), we may store and use that information for internal analytics purposes.